Rahul3658/vault_cluster/README.md

 ---

+# Disclaimer

+This repository demonstrates the deployment of a **HashiCorp Vault High Availability (HA)** cluster using **Docker Compose** and **Raft Integrated Storage** for learning, testing, and educational purposes.

+The configurations and examples provided are intended for lab environments.
+Before deploying Vault in production, implement appropriate security measures such as:

+- TLS Encryption
+- Auto Unseal
+- Vault Agent
+- Authentication Policies
+- Monitoring
+- Backup & Restore Strategy
+- Disaster Recovery Planning

+---

-## References
+# References

+The following official resources provide additional information about HashiCorp Vault and related technologies.

 - HashiCorp Vault Documentation
+- Vault Raft Integrated Storage Documentation
+- Vault Agent Documentation
 - Docker Documentation
-- Raft Consensus Algorithm Documentation
+- Docker Compose Documentation

 ---

-## Contributing
+# Contributing

-Contributions, improvements, and suggestions are welcome.
+Contributions, suggestions, and improvements are welcome.

-Feel free to open an Issue or Pull Request.
+If you find any issues or have recommendations to improve this repository, feel free to open an Issue or submit a Pull Request.

 ---

-## License

-MIT License
+# License

+This project is licensed under the **MIT License**.

+See the `LICENSE` file for more information.